 Traders no longer use this approach.
 However, it is always used as a benchmark to evaluate the validity of a trading strategy.

-Why does the Stock Market go up in the long run?
+How Gross Domestic Product influences the Stock Market in the long run?

-There is a direct relationship between GDP growth and equity valuations.
+There is a direct relationship between Gross Domestic Product growth and equity valuations.

 The economy does not work in watertight compartments.
 When the economy is doing well, companies are earning and vice versa.